 This is where you consciously relax each part of your body.

 Mentally go through your body.
 Bring your attention to and relax each part.
-You can be very detailed about this or just do large areas.
+You can be very detailed about this or only do large areas.
 It depends on how long you want to spend.

 I start from the top of my head and work my way down.
 Sometimes I even do internal organs.